avaragado/bardot/README.md

 - Set the bar length you want, or the total length of the template (bar + labels), or make the template fill the line (leaving room if you want)
 - Flowtype support

 It's bardot as in Brigitte: _bar-doe_.
-But it's a bar, and there are dots, and the name's available.
+But it's a bar, and there are dots, and the name was available.

 ## Installation